Dubai property market to peak in 2025? Prices for high-end villas to stabilise

 Demand for affordable units also grew last year as consistent surges in prices made properties beyond the reach of some residents and investors with off-plan continued to dominate the market.

-Abdullah Alajaji, managing director, Driven Properties, said affordable housing because increasingly sought after as rents continue to rise in 2024.
+Abdullah Alajaji, managing director, Driven Properties, said demand for affordable housing has been increasing as rents continue to rise in 2024.

 “There was also a noticeable shift toward smaller units in terms of size, which has been a defining characteristic of the market.
 We observed sustained demand in both the luxury property and off-plan markets, trends that we believe will persist into 2025.
 The growing interest in off-plan properties indicates strong investor confidence in future developments, a positive sign for the market in the coming year.”